Pope Francis follows Vatican spiritual retreat as doctors say he's no longer in imminent danger

-ROME — (AP) — Pope Francis participated remotely in the Vatican's spiritual retreat Tuesday after getting good news from his doctors: They upgraded his prognosis and say he is no longer in imminent danger of death as a result of the double pneumonia that has kept him hospitalized for nearly a month in the longest and gravest threat to his 12-year papacy.
+ROME — (AP) — Pope Francis participated remotely in the Vatican's spiritual retreat Tuesday after getting good news from his doctors: They upgraded his prognosis and say he is no longer in imminent danger of death as a result of the respiratory infection that has kept him hospitalized for nearly a month in the longest and gravest threat to his 12-year papacy.

 The 88-year-old pope isn’t out of the woods yet, however.
 Doctors are still cautious and have decided to keep him hospitalized for several more days to receive treatment, not to mention a period of rehabilitation he will likely need.

-In an early update Tuesday, the Vatican said Francis was resuming his physical and respiratory physiotherapy after a quiet night.
-In a sign of his improved health, Francis also followed the Vatican’s weeklong spiritual retreat via videoconference for a third day, and spent some time in prayer in his private chapel, the Vatican said.
+The Vatican said Francis resumed physical and respiratory physiotherapy Tuesday, and followed the Vatican’s weeklong spiritual retreat via videoconference for a third day.

 “It really makes me happy, because we were sad as it looked like he was not recovering," said Sister Maria Letizia Salazar, a nun who was praying for Francis on Tuesday outside the Gemelli hospital.
 “But now that I’ve got this news I am very happy."